hackclub/hackclub/workshops/discord_message_bot/README.md

 }
 ```

-- The if statement just makes sure the user does !list in order to get the list.
+- The if statement just makes sure the message starts with `!list`

-- The first message creates an empty string named messageList.
+- The first line inside the if statement creates an empty string named messageList
 - The for loop cycles through all the key value pairs messages that the user has saved.
-The inside of the loop adds the messageKey to the messageList.
+- The inside of the loop adds the messageKey to the messageList.

-- The final message sends the messageList string to the Discord channel.
+- The final line sends the messageList string to the Discord channel.

 ## Help Command